benogle/benogle.github.com/visiting-san-francisco.markdown

 [My little map of interesting things](https://drive.google.com/open?id=1ZP441urElJES3hI4J9ndfxsDaUQ&usp=sharing)

 I live in SOMA, and spend nearly all of my time in the Mission, SOMA, Hayes Valley, the Castro, and lately, the Tenderloin.
-I rarely go to the north end of the city, and almost never to the west part of the city.
-So my recommendations will be pretty heavy on those neighborhoods.
+I rarely go to the north end of the city, and almost never get to the west part of the city.
+So my recommendations will be pretty heavy on those neighborhoods I frequent.

 ## Weather